takacsmark/takacsmark.github.io/_posts/2015-09-15-fat-free-php-framework-tutorial-2-class-based-routing.md

 $f3->run();
 {% endhighlight %}
-I highlighted the new lines for you.
-If you try this code, you will see that both the root address ('/') and the /hello address will respond in a way that the beforeroute and afterroute functions are invoked before and after the routing functions respectively.
+If you try this code, you will see that both the root address (`/`) and the /hello address will respond in a way that the beforeroute and afterroute functions are invoked before and after the routing functions respectively.
 As I mentioned in the video, I usually do my session checks in the beforeroute function, but you can of course add any code you think will be useful.

 We have come one step closer to creating a modular MVC project.
 The Main class here is the first primitive version of our future controllers.
 Let's move a little further and see how we can create the basics of a generic controller for our application.
 Let's see the following example:
-{% highlight php %}
+{% highlight php linenos=table %}
 <?php

 require_once("vendor/autoload.php");